Whether you're interested in the smaller business community, are planning to start a business or have an existing business, we have a package for you.

 Business Interruption policies are another area where SMEs' loss of income projections can fall short.

-According to figures quoted by BIBA, 40 per cent of firms do not have enough cover to get them back on their feet, should disaster strike.
+According to figures quoted by BIBA, 40% of firms do not have enough cover to get them back on their feet, should disaster strike.

 David Perry said: "People often take a lot of time to work out what they think the loss of income will be or reduction in turnover.
 The thing that often goes wrong with a loss of profit or business interruption claim is the indemnity period - that is how long it will take you to get back in action."